The Global Critical Care Program strives to strengthen care for critically ill children with cancer everywhere.

 The Global Critical Care Program develops research tools and conducts high-quality research on topics related to pediatric onco-critical care in high-resource and resource-limited settings.
 These efforts include:

-This collaborative network brings together providers, institutions and organizations interested in improving the care and survival of critically ill children with cancer worldwide by sharing knowledge, experience and best practices.
+The program’s horizontal collaboration network brings together providers, institutions and organizations interested in improving the care and survival of critically ill children with cancer worldwide by sharing knowledge, experience and best practices.
 The network includes:

 Director, Global Critical Care Program